 One other feature that Flickr has is that you can download your images in different sizes – even forcing some sizes to make your image square.
 This is great when in a hurry or if you have lots of images you would like to use on your website.

 Now that you have worked out image hosting the next thing to do is find some software to alter the images if needed.
 If you have a website and employed a professional photographer it is likely the images might not need a lot of alteration.
 If you are like me and a budding professional photographer then there will be times when some image alteration and designing is required.
 Thus you will need to purchase some software designed to edit images.

-I you Macromedia Fireworks but many designers use Photoshop or illustrator.
+I use Macromedia Fireworks but many designers use Photoshop or illustrator.
 The options are many and probably the best thing t do is pick one that you can afford and then complete a course on that specific software.
-It is amazing what can be done from drop shadows to altering the color saturation and every thing in between.
+It is amazing what can be done from drop shadows to altering the colour saturation and everything in between.
 I’m not going to say a lot more on this but again the more you put in the more you will get out.